-The Erasmus+ programme is a great way for you to study for a semester (as part of your degree course) at one of our partner universities across Europe.
+The Erasmus+ programme is a great way for you to study for a semester as part of your degree course at one of our partner universities across Europe.

 All of the modules included in the programme are taught and assessed in English.
 The credits you gain at our partner universities will be recognised towards your Anglia Ruskin degree and your grades will be converted.

 The Erasmus programme is designed to encourage you to experience studying in another country.
-You can receive a grant* to offset some of the costs involved, such as travel expenses and the higher cost of living in another country.
+You can receive a grant to offset some of the costs involved, such as travel expenses and the higher cost of living in another country.
+The grant is intended to be a contribution towards the additional costs of studying abroad and will not cover all expenses.

 For more information about current arrangements and future access to the Erasmus programme following the EU referendum, please visit gov.uk.